toaotc/ToaTwitterBootstrapBundle/README.md

 ToaTwitterBootstrapBundle
 =========================

-Basic integration of twitters bootstrap into symfony2
+Basic integration of Twitter Bootstrap into Symfony2